Forget Vlahovic: Arsenal's true transfer priority exposed by FA Cup catastrophe at Nottingham Forest

 “It’s clear where we need to strengthen, but at the moment it’s what we have and what we have has to play.”

-With Thomas Partey and Mohammed Elneny both away at the Africa Cup of Nations throughout January, this was always going to be a month that stretched Arteta’s midfield options to the limit.
+With Thomas Partey and Mohamed Elneny both away at the Africa Cup of Nations throughout January, this was always going to be a month that stretched Arteta’s midfield options to the limit.

 But the issue was exacerbated against Forest as Granit Xhaka missed out due to a positive Covid-19 test just days after the decision was made to let Ainsley Maitland-Niles leave on loan to Roma.